Lil Tjay: 2020–2021: State of Emergency and Destined 2 Win

 In early 2020, Merritt reached the Billboard Hot 100 again with his single "20/20", which peaked at number 94 on the chart.
 On May 8, 2020, Merritt released the EP State of Emergency, which focused heavily on drill music, a popular subgenre in New York City.
-The seven-song EP included the track "Zoo York", featuring Fivio Foreign and Pop Smoke, which peaked at number 65 on the Hot 100.
-In July, Merritt appeared on Pop Smoke's debut posthumous album, Shoot for the Stars, Aim for the Moon, on the track "Mood Swings", which reached number 17 on the Hot 100.
-On August 11, Merritt was included on XXLs 2020 Freshman Class.
+The seven-song EP included the track "Zoo York" (featuring Fivio Foreign and Pop Smoke), which peaked at number 65 on the Hot 100.
+In July, Merritt appeared on Pop Smoke's debut posthumous album, Shoot for the Stars, Aim for the Moon, on the track "Mood Swings", which reached number 17 on the Billboard Hot 100.
+On August 11, Merritt was included on XXL's 2020 Freshman Class.
 In October, Merritt hinted at a new project on Twitter.

 On February 12, 2021, Merritt released his single "Calling My Phone", a collaboration with Atlanta singer 6lack, which was accompanied by a music video directed by Cam Busby.
-The song debuted at number three on the Billboard Hot 100, becoming the highest-charting single of Lil Tjay's career.
+The song debuted at number three on the Billboard Hot 100, becoming the highest-charting single of Merritt's career.
 On March 19, Merritt released "Headshot", a collaboration with Polo G and Fivio Foreign as the second single from his second studio album, Destined 2 Win, which was released on April 2, 2021.
 The album consists of twenty-one tracks.
-On October 22, Merritt released the lead single to his upcoming third studio album Not In The Mood with Fivio Foreign and Kay Flock.
+On October 22, Merritt released the lead single to his upcoming third studio album "Not in the Mood" (featuring Fivio Foreign and Kay Flock).
 The single was teased in snippets using TikTok from September prior to its release.